 Jordan Brand definitely went in a different direction on how they wanted the Jordan Why Not Zer0.4 to evolve, particularly the upper.
 This is not to say the brand should stop evolving, it’s just minor modifications are needed to make the shoe more enjoyable from the start.

 The shoe felt light on foot, provided better foot containment, and, most importantly, performed well on the court and on the blacktop.
+In fact the Jordan Why Not Zer0.4 made our best high tops of the year list.
 The majority of the review had to be done outdoors due to the pandemic.
 I’ve not had many complaints except for the ample break-in time needed to get to the point where the shoe was enjoyable and manageable to play in.
 There’s definitely something to build on from this shoe, so here’s to hoping the next iteration makes you jump out the gym, cause…why not?

 How to Buy the Jordan Why Not Zer0.4